632 Morristown Corners Rd.

 Peter Heller was born in 1929 in Germany.
 His Jewish father led the family out of Berlin in

-the early 1930s as Nazi Germany began to rise.
+the early 1930s as Fascism began to rise.
 They relocated to Paris, then fled again once the Nazis invaded France.
-They moved to the south of France, where Heller and his mother lived out the war in goat hut while his father spent time in a Nazi internment camp.
+They moved to the south of France, where Heller and his mother lived out the the last two years of war in goat hut while his father spent time in a Nazi internment camp.

 Eventually the family arrived in New York City, helped in part by a recommendation from distant